Skip to main content

 4. Benzodiazepines

-Benzodiazepines (benzos) have been linked to dementia — especially in older adults.
+Benzodiazepines (often called “benzos”) have been linked to dementia, especially in older adults.
 But not all research supports this link.

-Regardless, older adults should be cautious with these medications.
-Benzodiazepines can cause many other concerning side effects, including long-term dependence, breathing problems, confusion, drowsiness, problems with cognition, and even death.
-The risk for impaired brain functioning is increased with higher doses over an extended period of time.
+Regardless of the possible link to dementia, older adults should be cautious with these medications.
+Benzodiazepines can cause many other concerning side effects, including long-term dependence, breathing problems, and confusion.
+They can also cause drowsiness, problems with cognition, and even death.
+The risk for impaired brain functioning is increased when higher doses are taken over an extended period of time.

 Benzodiazepine medications include:

-Talk with a healthcare professional if you or a loved one takes these medications.
+If you or a loved one takes one of these medications, talk with a healthcare professional.
 You may be able to take the lowest dose possible and still treat your symptoms.

 Frequently asked questions